If you are looking for the best posture exercises for seniors, I’ve got you covered!

 The more relaxed you are during the routine, the deeper the stretch will be.
 Ideally, the stretch also helps stretch the legs and the hips, especially if your hips are too tight.

-You will feel the whole backside lengthening and opening up when doing the stretch.
+You will feel the whole backside lengthening and opening up when stretching.

 How To Perform the Standing Foward-Fold Pose (11 Easy Steps)

-Struggling with this pose?
-First, gulp up all the info in this video (and you’ll be a PRO in no time!)
+Are you struggling with this pose?
+First, gulp up all the info in this video (and you’ll be a pro in no time!).

 Moving on from the balance-boosting Forward Fold Pose, let’s focus on a gentle stretch targeting your shoulder and chest muscles.